g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/17-l2vpn-configuration.md

     sent=3 received=3 packet-loss=0% min-rtt=7ms671us avg-rtt=20ms476us
    max-rtt=42ms375us
 ```
 OK!

-Our goal is accomplished more on time.
+Our goal is accomplished once again.

-In the next article I'll made the VPLS configuration.
-If you want to imagine some jokes to do, you can use L2CKTs and VPLS together, since they both use LDP FEC 128 messages!
-I won't say more about this, I only want to plant the idea in your mind, hahahah.
+In the next article, I'll dive into VPLS configuration.
+If you want a fun lab idea to mess around with, try mixing L2CKTs and VPLS together, since they both use LDP FEC 128 messages!
+I won't say more about it right now; I just want to plant that seed in your mind, hahahah.

 See you soon!